7 Things You Need to Know When Choosing a Data Center Partner

 • Could I bring in my own network carrier?

-• How can I connect to multiple provider for redundancy while avoiding the public internet?
+• How can I connect to multiple providers for redundancy while avoiding the public internet?

 • Is software-defined connectivity available and can those connections be created on demand?

-From the beginning, we have been the neutral place for traffic exchange, both public and private.
-The world’s leading networks have built and connected their infrastructures inside our IBX data centers, and today Equinix Internet ExchangeTM offers our customers access to the largest global internet peering solution serving more than 30 markets.
+From the beginning, Equinix has been the neutral place for traffic exchange, both public and private.
+The world’s leading networks have built and connected their infrastructures inside our IBX data centers, and today Equinix Internet Exchange® offers our customers access to the largest global internet peering solution, serving more than 35 markets.

-As a vendor neutral platform, our IBX data centers are also home to rich ecosystems of clouds and enterprises across many sectors.
-On Platform Equinix®, you can connect physically and virtually to more than 1,800 networks, 2,900 cloud and IT service providers and 9,700 enterprises.
-For example, Equinix Cloud Exchange Fabric™ (ECX Fabric™) enables you to directly, securely and dynamically connect distributed infrastructure and digital ecosystems on Equinix’s global platform via software-defined interconnection across 45+ locations.
-You can also instantly deploy and connect virtual network services via Network Edge, network functions virtualization (NFV) infrastructure on Platform Equinix.
+As a vendor-neutral platform, our IBX data centers are also home to rich digital ecosystems of clouds, network providers and enterprises across many sectors.
+On Platform Equinix®, you can connect physically and virtually to more than 2,000 networks, 3,000 cloud and IT service providers and 4,800 enterprises.

 4. Security and facility access

 Data centers are at the heart of modern business, and protecting the data and equipment within them is of the utmost importance.
-Advanced security measures could include layered security zones, biometric access, camera and surveillance systems.
-One way to assess a data center’s security is to find out what the process is for getting a vendor on-site to replace parts in case of a critical failure.
+Advanced security measures could include layered security zones, biometric access and camera and surveillance systems.
+One way to assess physical security for data centers is to find out what the process is for getting a vendor on-site to replace parts in case of a critical failure.
 Be sure to include questions such as:

-• How does the data center provider keep its data center secure?
+• How does the provider keep its data centers secure?

-• What are the security procedures for gaining access to my equipment and receiving deliveries, especially during the COVID-19 pandemic?
+• What are the security procedures for gaining access to my equipment and receiving deliveries?

 • If I need to get a vendor on-site for an emergency repair and they are not on my authorized list, what is the process to get them access to my equipment?